JereKuusela/valheim-infinity_hammer/README.md

 The center piece determines which object in the blueprint is used as the bottom center point.
 Usually this is not needed because either the blueprint has the information or the default value from the config can be used.

 Scale allow setting the initial scaling.
-This is also rarely needed because most objects can't be scaled.
+This is also rarely needed because most objects can't be scaled (unless [Structure Tweaks](https://valheim.thunderstore.io/package/JereKuusela/Structure_Tweaks/) is installed for all clients).

 ### Creating blueprints